tiffbouchard/Chef.dev/README.md

 - Right now the adding an image to a post was taken away because we weren't able to control the size of the image so if it was too big we would get an error - fix this
 - Add the ability to edit a post
 - On the users detail page show the ingredients they use - they are just hard coded in right now
+- Create context for shared state instead of prop drilling for cleaner code

 ## Contributors
 <a href="https://github.com/daronefrancis/chef.dev/graphs/contributors">